cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 = 1.1.0 = Released on 6 September 2018

-* New: Support to WordPress 4.9.8
+* New: Support for WordPress 4.9.8
-* New: Support to WooCommerce 3.4.5
+* New: Support for WooCommerce 3.4.5
 * Update: Plugin Core

 = 1.0.9 = Released on 28 December 2017

-* New: Support to WordPress 4.9.1
+* New: Support for WordPress 4.9.1
-* New: Support to WooCommerce 3.2.6
+* New: Support for WooCommerce 3.2.6
 * Update: Plugin Core

 = 1.0.8 = Released on 20 September 2017

-* New: Support to WordPress 4.8.2
+* New: Support for WordPress 4.8.2
-* New: Support to WooCommerce 3.1.2
+* New: Support for WooCommerce 3.1.2
 * Update: Plugin Core
 * Fix: Use relative url for main AJAX action

 = 1.0.7 = Released on 19 December 2016

-* Added: Support to WordPress 4.7
+* Added: Support for WordPress 4.7
-* Added: Support to WooCommerce 2.6.9
+* Added: Support for WooCommerce 2.6.9
 * Updated: Plugin Core

 = 1.0.6 = Released on 20 April 2016